celery/celery/docs/userguide/tasks.rst

     If :const:`True` the task will report its status as "started" when the task is executed by a worker.
-    The default value is :const:`False` as the normal behaviour is to not report that level of granularity.
+    The default value is :const:`False` as the normal behavior is to not report that level of granularity.
 Tasks are either pending, finished, or waiting to be retried.
 Having a "started" status can be useful for when there are long running tasks and there is a need to report which task is currently running.

-    The host name and process id of the worker executing the task will be available in the state metadata (e.g. `result.info['pid']`)
+    The host name and process id of the worker executing the task will be available in the state meta-data (e.g. `result.info['pid']`)

     The global default can be overridden by the :setting:`task_track_started` setting.